mcdemarco/the-new-kitchen-cookbook/pie/blueberryTurnovers.md

 3. Mix dry filling ingredients.
 Toss with blueberries in a small saucepan.
 4. Bring blueberries to a boil stirring frequently, then simmer a couple of minutes until thickened.
 5. Preheat oven to 400° (375° with convection).
-5. Roll out dough into approximately a 9x9 inch square.
+5. Roll out dough into approximately an 11x11 inch square (or 8"x16" if you want to cut exact 4" squares).
 6. Cut into squares with a knife, pastry cutter, or pizza cutter, or into circles with a turnover press.
 7. Fill.
 Do not overfill!
 8. Optionally brush the edges with egg or water before folding and crimping.